diehauswirtschaft/schurli/README.md

 A short URL service with Matomo for statistics.
 Rewrites short URLs to their full version and tracks the unshortening via Matomo.

+You can append a `?something` to send `something` as a query variable to the Matomo tracker.
+This makes it possible to track the reach of campaigns, e.g. if you send out `/s/somePDF?foocampaign`, this will associate the visit with `foocampaign`.

 This project has been developed in the scope of [OPENhauswirtschaft][1] for die HausWirtschaft.